John Bellenden (Lord Justice Clerk): Career

 With Sir Robert Carnegie, he agreed an indenture with English commissioners for peace on the Scottish border at Berwick upon Tweed.
 In 1555 Sir John Bellenden audited accounts for fortifications built by Mary of Guise at Inchkeith.
 He was a Commissioner for the Treaty of Peace with Anna of Oldenburg, signed at Aberdeen 19 October 1556 confirmed by Mary, Queen of Scots, 26 September 1557.
+With James MacGill, he prepared a short guide to Scottish law, the Discours Particulier D'Escosse, written in French for Mary, Queen of Scots, and Francis II of France.

-In the articles of the Treaty of Edinburgh he was nominated to discuss the French withdrawal from Scotland on behalf of the Lords of the Congregation.
+After the Siege of Leith, in the articles of the Treaty of Edinburgh, Bellenden was nominated to negotiate the French withdrawal from Scotland on behalf of the Lords of the Congregation.

-His brother, Patrick Bellenden was present at the murder of David Rizzio at Holyrood Palace.
+His brother, Patrick Bellenden of Stenhouse was present at the murder of David Rizzio at Holyrood Palace.
 Rizzio hid behind Mary, Queen of Scots.
+John Bellenden was suspected of involvement in the conspiracy.
 According to Mary, Patrick Bellenden pointed his gun at her pregnant belly.
+Anthony Standen later wrote that Patrick had threatened the Queen with a dagger.
+At Mary's orders, Patrick was driven out of Scotland and Orkney by Gilbert Balfour and others.
+According to the report of Thomas Randolph and the Earl of Bedford, John Bellenden was a suspect on account of his brother's actions.
+They heard he was replaced as Justice Clerk.

 John Bellenden attended at the coronation of King James VI of Scotland on 29 July 1567 at Stirling.
+On 22 August, there was a public ceremony of inauguration for Regent Moray in Edinburgh, who took an oath before the Justice Clerk at the Tolbooth and was proclaimed by heralds at the Mercat Cross.

 In February 1572, during the Marian Civil War, Regent Mar sent him and Robert Colville of Cleish to greet two English ambassadors, Thomas Randolph and William Drury, in Edinburgh and invite them to supper.

 Sir John Scot of Scotstarvet, writing in the seventeenth century, tells us that "Sir John made the conquests, and left his eldest son Sir Lewis a fair estate, viz. the barony of Broughton, with the superiority of the Canongate and North Leith, having therein near two thousand vassals; the baronies of Auchnoul, Woodhouslie, Abbot's-grange, and many others.
 And to the eldest son of the third marriage he left the barony of Carlowrie, (Linlithgowshire), and Kilconquhar, Fife, and diverse lands about Brechin."